top of page

 The results of the survey indicate that more people would swim and paddle in the river if it was clean, clear of obstacles and had easier access in and out of the water.
 Current users of the river appreciate the natural state of the river, so a full swimming-pool type development (as used to be the case in the past – with changing rooms and diving boards etc) is not needed or wanted by respondents.

-We have received £2,500 from the Lottery to help our work.
+We received £2,500 from the Lottery to help our work.
 The funders recognise that one way of combating loneliness is to have beautiful places to walk, where you feel welcome outside of your own house.
 The riverside is somewhere you can visit by yourself or with others.
 The river provides a focus: it is beautiful: you can hear the birdsong and experience nature.

 Water quality